tnk3r/microRC/README.md

 don’t ask me to setup your network.
 Ask your IT dept. Dont be Lame, Share with others.

-I don’t acknowledge use if this software.
+I don’t acknowledge use of this software.
 Use AT YOUR OWN RISK!!